How many Golden Retriever mix breeds can you think of?

 This cross may need grooming several times a week if it inherits the Cocker fur.
 It will also need occasional bathing.

-The Golden Cocker Retriever needs regular exercise – and will love playing active games like fetch with you or going on long walks.
+The Golden Cocker Retriever needs regular exercise.
+They will love playing active games like fetch with you or going on long walks.
 This cross breed is intelligent and really eager to please its family.

 This mix responds well to training, but should still be trained and socialized as early as possible for best results.